 allowed in France's mostly-red-wine-producing northern Rhône

-appellations of Crozes-Hermitage, Hermitage and St. Joseph.1 Roussanne is also one of five white varieties permitted in the production of Châteauneuf-du-Pape, to the south.
+appellations of Crozes-Hermitage, Hermitage and St. Joseph.1 Roussanne is also one of only six white varieties permitted in the production of Châteauneuf-du-Pape, to the south.2

 By selecting and propogating

 preserved Roussanne for two primary reasons: unique aroma

 and bracing acidity.Roussanne can be thin and tart

 and is not often bottled on its own in Europe, more often being blended

 with Marsanne in the Rhône and with Chardonnay in other areas.

 oak aging and some California winemakers release varietal

 as overtly fruity as some types, can suggest stone fruits (nectarine, pear, peach), also wild flowers, herbs,